RenderKit/oidn/doc/api.md

                                         be multiples of this amount of pixels to avoid artifacts; note that manual
                                         tiled denoising of HDR images is
-                                        supported *only* when hdrScale is set
+                                        supported *only* when inputScale is set
                                         by the user

 const int          overlap              when manually denoising the image in